 2018 Undergraduate Day – 7 June

-On the 7 June 2018 the RCR welcomed 60 delegates to 2018 Undergraduate Day.
-The free meeting was for undergraduates with an interest in radiology and for consultants or trainees who are undergraduate leads or who are involved in undergraduate radiology teaching.
+On 7 June 2018 the RCR welcomed 60 delegates to 2018 Undergraduate Day.
+The free meeting was organised for undergraduates with an interest in radiology and for consultants or trainees who are undergraduate leads, or who are involved in undergraduate radiology teaching.

 |Welcome||Dr Pat Set, Chair of the Radiology Undergraduate Steering Group|